Major Section: PROOF-CHECKER

 Example: (do-strict induct p prove)Run the indicated instructions until there is a (hard or soft) ``failure''.
 In factGeneral Form: (do-strict &rest instruction-list)

-is identical in effect to do-all
+do-strict is identical in effect to do-all,

-only halts once there is a hard ``failure''.
+except that do-all only halts once there is a hard ``failure''.
 See

-the documentation for do-all
+the documentation for do-all.

 drop top-level hypotheses